 What time is the first race on the first day?

-It is common practise for a number of crews to fly in on the day of the first race.
-To accommodate those sailors, the first race is scheduled to start after the flight gets in on Saturday morning.
-You may not have time to book in to your room off the morning flight but here will be facilities available to be able drop off your bags prior to boarding your yacht.
+It is common practice for a number of crews to fly in on the day of the first race.
+Unfortunately, flights from most destinations do not arrive until midday or later.
+This will be too late to get onboard your boat for the first race.
 The start times on other days will vary, but will generally be between 1030hrs and 1130hrs.

 Can I live aboard my yacht during Race Week?